castwide/solargraph/README.md

 Run `bundle install` and use `bundle exec yard gems` to generate the documentation.
 This process documents cached or vendored gems, or even gems that are installed from a local path.

-In order to access the gems in your project, you'll need to start the language server with Bundler.
+In order to make sure you're using the correct dependencies, you can start the language server with Bundler.
 In VS Code, there's a `solargraph.useBundler` option.
 Other clients will vary, but the command you probably want to run is `bundle exec solargraph socket` or `bundle exec solargraph stdio`.

+### Integrating Other Editors

+The [language server protocol](https://microsoft.github.io/language-server-protocol/specification) is the recommended way for integrating Solargraph into editors and IDEs.
+Clients can connect using either stdio or TCP.
+Language client developers should refer to [https://solargraph.org/guides/language-server](https://solargraph.org/guides/language-server).

+### More Information

+See [https://solargraph.org/guides](https://solargraph.org/guides) for more tips and tutorials about Solargraph.

 ## Contributing to Solargraph

 ### Bug Reports and Feature Requests

-GitHub Issues are the best place to ask questions, report problems, and suggest improvements.
+[https://github.com/castwide/solargraph/issues](GitHub Issues) are the best place to ask questions, report problems, and suggest improvements.

 ### Development